salvatorecampagna/CarND/term1/project4_advanced_lane_detection/README.md

 #### 1. Provide an example of a distortion-corrected image.

 Image undistortion is provided in cell 6 by function `image_undistort()`.
-This function is used to undistort input images coming from the camera and needs the camera matrix and undistortion coefficient computer by `calibrate_camera()` above.
+This function is used to undistort input images coming from the camera and needs the camera matrix and undistortion coefficients computer by `calibrate_camera()` above.
 Here is an example:
 ![alt text][image_undist]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.